werf/werf/docs/_includes/reference/cli/werf_helm_show_crds.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}

-This command inspects a chart (directory, file, or URL) and displays the contents of the CustomResourceDefinition files
+This command inspects a chart (directory, file, or URL) and displays the contents of the CustomResourceDefinition files.

 {{ header }} Syntax